tokend/developer-edition/README.md

 Some useful tasks are already included in `tasks` directory which you could adapt to your own needs.

 You could start tickering with `docker-compose run initscripts tasks/common.hcl` which should get you environment with sane defaults and few tradeable assets.
-After that if you feel lonely running `docker-compose run iniscripts tasks/users.hcl` will create Alice and Bob accounts with some tokens ready to trade!
+After that if you feel lonely running `docker-compose run initscripts tasks/users.hcl` will create Alice and Bob accounts with some tokens ready to trade!
 Task files should have details and hints about which is happening under the hood.

 ## Known Issues